yabadabu/callbacks/README.md

 # Callback

-A thin callback class (just two pointers), you don't need to derive from anything to get called, just specify the global function or the class method and the object.
+A thin callback class (defaults to 32bytes, but can be as short as 16 bytes) You don't need to derive from anything to get called, just specify the global function or assign a lambda.
-User must ensure the object is still valid when the callback is fired.
+No heap allocation requested.
+The lambda is saved inside the callback itself.
+The local storage defaults to 24 bytes, but can be enlarged if required.
+No copy-ctor, no move semantics or destroying the saved lambda.

     // Some type of event registration between uint32_t -> callbacks template< typename TCallbackType >